-She explained that to ensure that parks felt welcoming, graffiti was kept under control and the parks were kept well maintained.
-Section 106 money was being used to improve the play options at the parks to broaden the age group that could use the facilities.
-Money from S106 payments had been used to improve access and paths and to provide outdoor gym equipment.
-By widening the appeal of the facilities, the Council had helped improve social issues caused by loneliness and had increased social cohesion, which in turn, improved mental health.
+She explained that to ensure the parks felt welcoming, graffiti was kept under control and the parks were well maintained.
+Section 106 money was being used to improve the play options at the parks in order to broaden the age group that could use the facilities.
+Money from S106 payments had also been used to improve access and paths and to provide outdoor gym equipment.
+By widening the appeal of the facilities, the Council had helped to combat social issues caused by loneliness and had increased social cohesion, which in turn had resulted in improved mental health.

-The Community Ranger cited several examples of sporting activities in the parks such as football and cricket.
-Initiatives to include Mums with young children were being run "Wheelie fit Mums".
-Walking Football was also being trialed.
+The Community Ranger cited several examples of sporting activities that took place in the parks, such as football and cricket.
+Initiatives to include mums with young children were being run, such as "Wheelie fit Mums", and walking football was also being trialed.
 The Ramblers Association was organising "Walking for Health" programmes and the Health and Wellbeing Lead was working hard to get this launched.
-Volunteers were required to train as Walk leaders.
+Volunteers were required to train as walk leaders.

-In respect of the Council's own staff, they were being offered opportunities to undertake physical activities with initiatives like the Corporate Bowls Challenge.
+Staff at the Council were being offered the opportunity to undertake physical activities within initiatives such as the Corporate Bowls Challenge.